 The Toyota Highlander has been the best-selling three-row midsize SUV for the past six years — and it aims to continue its domination with some upgrades for the 2023 model year.
 This includes a new turbocharged engine and new features across the trim lineup.
-Find out the release date, price, specs, and new features of the 2023 Toyota Highlander.
+Find out what we know so far about the release date, price, specs, and new features of the new 2023 Toyota Highlander.

-When will the 2023 Toyota Highlander be released and available?
+When is the 2023 Toyota Highlander coming out?

-The release date of the 2023 Toyota Highlander will likely be in late Summer/early Fall 2022.
-It will be available to buy at Toyota dealerships throughout the United States, as well as in select international markets.
+The new 2023 Toyota Highlander will likely hit roads in late Summer/early Fall 2022.
+It will be available at Toyota dealerships throughout the United States and in select international markets.
 The Highlander is built at the Toyota Manufacturing Motor Manufacturing plant in Princeton, Indiana, alongside the Sequoia SUV and the Sienna minivan.

-Toyota didn’t yet release the price information for the 2023 Highlander.
+Toyota didn’t yet provide the price information for the 2023 Highlander midsize SUV.
 However, given the upgrades and high inflation, the 2023 Highlander will likely cost slightly more than the 2022 Highlander.
-The starting price of the 2022 Highlander ranges from $35,855 MSRP for the L trim up to $49,510 MSRP for the Platinum Hybrid trim.
+The starting price of the 2022 Highlander ranges from $35,855 MSRP for the L trim to $49,510 MSRP for the Platinum Hybrid trim.

 2023 Highlander specs: New turbocharged engine, fuel economy, and towing capacity